uclaml/FLASH/README.md

 This repository contains pytorch code that produces the local minma finding algorithm in the paper: [Third-order Smoothness Helps: Faster Stochastic Optimization Algorithms for Finding Local Minima](http://papers.nips.cc/paper/7704-third-order-smoothness-helps-faster-stochastic-optimization-algorithms-for-finding-local-minima.pdf).

+We perform experiments of training a deep autoencoder on MNIST dataset, where the autoencoder is composed of a fully connected encoder with layers of size (28 ⇥ 28)-1024-512-256-32 and a symmetric decoder.

 ## Prerequisites:
 * Python (3.6.4)
 * Pytorch (0.4.1)